One Better Day

-"One Better Day" is a song by English ska band Madness from their fifth studio album Keep Moving (1984).
-The song, written by Suggs (Graham McPherson) and Mark Bedford, was released as a single in the United Kingdom, and spent seven weeks in the charts peaking at number 18.
+"One Better Day" is a song by the English ska band Madness from their fifth studio album Keep Moving (1984).
+The song, written by Suggs (Graham McPherson) and Mark Bedford, was released as a single in the United Kingdom, and spent seven weeks in the charts peaking at number 17.
+The song also peaked at number 8 in Ireland.

 The single was a last minute choice, as "Victoria Gardens" from the same album was originally slated to be the album's second single.
 The remixed version of "Victoria Gardens" intended for the A-side was instead included as a bonus track on the 12" single.
 The substitution was likely made to avoid releasing two consecutive singles with Carl Smyth as lead vocalist, following the disappointing (by their standards) sales of "Michael Caine" and widespread rumours that Suggs was about to leave, or had already left, the group.
 This was the last single on the Stiff Records label, before the band's creation of their own label, Zarjazz Records.
 The B-side "Guns" was McPherson's first solo writing credit and meant that all seven members of the group had at least one solo composition.

 Theme

-In an interview with Daniel Rachel, for the 2013 book Isle of Noise: Conversations with Great Songwriters, Suggs explained: "The idea of that song was when you'd hear people say, 'Oh, he's seen better days,' like when you see a guy in a suit looking a bit tatty.
+In an interview with Daniel Rachel, for the 2013 book Isle of Noise: Conversations with Great Songwriters, Suggs said: "The idea of that song was when you'd hear people say, 'Oh, he's seen better days,' like when you see a guy in a suit looking a bit tatty.
 I thought, 'What was that one better day?'
-Then I had the idea that he would meet this other homeless person that happened to be a woman - and they fell in love.
+Then I had the idea that he would meet this other homeless person that happened to be a woman – and they fell in love.
 Between them they could engender one better day as people who had, supposedly, seen better days."